privateerproj/privateer/README.md

-# Privateer
+# pvtr

-**Privateer** is a validation framework that simplifies infrastructure testing and compliance validation.
-Built with infrastructure engineers in mind, Privateer helps accelerate security and compliance validation of any software asset.
+**pvtr** is a validation framework that simplifies infrastructure testing and compliance validation.
+Built with infrastructure engineers in mind, pvtr helps accelerate security and compliance validation of any software asset.

 ## Key Features